THE COOKIE SALE HAS ENDED

 A booth sale contest for troops is new this year!
 Get ideas on how to “bling” your booth and then snap a photo to enter our contest.
 Click here to learn more.

 This is our second year you can sell cookies directly.
 Starting the first week of January, cookies will be available for troops to sell in-hand door-to-door or through booth sales – like for Super Bowl weekend or Valentine’s Day!
 Cookies and payment can be exchanged on the spot in on quick, easy step!!
 Your customer has immediate gratification – and you have one less step to perform (cookie delivery).

 Fri., Feb.
 7 & Sat., Feb.
 8

-On this day, Girl Scouts across the nation will band together to speak as a single, powerful voice to raise awareness of the Girl Scout Cookie Program and to drive cookie sales.
+On this weekend, Girl Scouts across the nation will band together to speak as a single, powerful voice to raise awareness of the Girl Scout Cookie Program and to drive cookie sales.
 Make sure you have a cookie booth somewhere in a well-traveled or well-visited location on Friday, Feb.
 7 or Saturday, Feb.
 8. There’s also a National GS Cookie Day 2014 Patch too!
 Available through The Skyline Shop.

 Everything You Need for Cookie-Selling Success!

 Name tags, goal charts, posters, business cards, banners, signs and more.
 Click here to find great tools to help you get the word out on your cookie experience.

 COCO is an online “Cookie Command” center for a girl’s cookie business.
 COCO helps a girl: set goals; make plans to reach goals; check how she’s doing on reaching her goals; and marketing sales tools.

 Get your cookie clipart, logos, photographs and other PR items here.
 To download from this Flickr site: right-click your mouse over the image and you’ll be offered a variety of sizes and resolutions.
 After you choose what you want – then you’ll be able to download from there.